How to Repair a Corrupted MySQL Table

 Introduction

-MySQL is a Relational Database Management System (RDBMS).
-An RDBMS is a database management system (DBMS) that stores related data in tables.
-These tables form rows called records and columns called attributes, with a unique key identifying each row.
+To maintain data integrity in MySQL, you may need to repair MySQL table structures, as MySQL is a Relational Database Management System (RDBMS) that stores related data in tables.
+These tables consist of rows called records and columns known as attributes, uniquely identifying each row by a key.

 - Atomicity - A CRUD transaction takes place in its entirety or it doesn't happen at all.